erv123/ShadertoyMC/README.md

 #Step 2
 Create a new script with `/shadertoy new name`
+This file will contain a working script and can be run immediatelly

 #Step 3
 Open and edit the file by clicking on the text (VSCode with Arucas extension reccomended)